dbisu/pico-ducky/README.md

 If using a Pico board:

-Copy the adafruit-circuitpython-raspberry_pi_pico-en_US-8.0.0.uf2 file to the root of the Pico (RPI-RP2).
+Copy the adafruit-circuitpython-raspberry_pi_pico-en_US-9.2.1.uf2 file to the root of the Pico (RPI-RP2).
 The device will reboot and after a second or so, it will reconnect as CIRCUITPY.

 If using a Pico W board:

+Copy the adafruit-circuitpython-raspberry_pi_pico_w-en_US-9.2.1.uf2 file to the root of the Pico (RPI-RP2).
+The device will reboot and after a second or so, it will reconnect as CIRCUITPY.

+If using a Pico 2 board:

+Copy the adafruit-circuitpython-raspberry_pi_pico2-en_US-9.2.1.uf2 file to the root of the Pico (RPI-RP2).
+The device will reboot and after a second or so, it will reconnect as CIRCUITPY.

+If using a Pico 2W board:

-Copy the adafruit-circuitpython-raspberry_pi_pico_w-en_US-8.0.0.uf2 file to the root of the Pico (RPI-RP2).
+Copy the adafruit-circuitpython-raspberry_pi_pico2_w-en_US-9.2.1.uf2 file to the root of the Pico (RPI-RP2).
 The device will reboot and after a second or so, it will reconnect as CIRCUITPY.

 4. Copy the lib folder to the root of the CIRCUITPY